getsolus/help-center-docs/packaging/building-a-package/en.md

 ## Building a Package

+This guide will walk you through setting up the file(s), tooling, and building your package.

 ### Setting up Packager file

 In order to utilise the build system, you must first set up a configuration file that has your packager details.